-To avoid this, first connect to your VPN and then open a fresh private browser.
-This will ignore any location data that is cached by your browser and is a great tool for troubleshooting VPN/Netflix issues.
+To avoid this, connect to your VPN and then open a fresh private browser.
+This will ignore any location data that is cached by your browser and can aid in bypassing a Netflix VPN ban.

 Dedicated VPN IPs can actually work in one of two ways.
 The most common description of a dedicated IP is an IP address that is reserved for use by one customer only.
 This kind of VPN IP address is usually purchased as an extra or "add-on".